-Located on the island of Honshu is Japan’s third largest city, Osaka.
-The city is huge with a population of over 2.5 million people and is bustling with plenty of things to see in Osaka. with a population of over 2.5 million people in its greater metropolitan area.
+Located on the island of Honshu is Japan’s third-largest city, Osaka.
+The city is huge with a population of over 2.5 million people and is bustling with plenty of things to see in Osaka.

 National Bunraku Theater